Mariano Gonzalez

 What this does not say

 • One payload shape, one broker config.
 Small JSON, single-broker Testcontainers, replication factor 1.
-Production with a network broker and replication 3 / acks=all has different absolute numbers.
+Production with a network broker and replication 3 / acks=all shifts the absolute numbers.
 Headline ordering between runtimes usually survives the move; the gaps shift.

 • No latency-percentile data yet.
 ParallelProcessingLatencyBenchmark was not exercised in this run.
 Average throughput is half the story; p99 is the other half, and a runtime can rank one way on throughput and the opposite way on tail.
 Coming in the next snapshot.